-The Company incurred a net loss of \$191,627 (October 31, 2022 - \$665,130) during the period ended October 31, 2023 and as at that date had an accumulated deficit of \$26,018,033 (July 31, 2023 - \$25,826,406).
+The Company incurred a net loss of \$427,727 (January 31, 2023 - \$693,761) during the period ended January 31, 2024 and as at that date had an accumulated deficit of \$26,254,133 (July 31, 2023 - \$25,826,406).
 These condensed interim consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will continue in operation for the foreseeable future and will be able to realize its assets and settle its liabilities in the normal course of business.
 The Company has incurred losses since inception and the ability of the Company to continue as a going concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
-Management is actively targeting sources of additional financing through alliances with financial entities or other business and financial transactions which would assure continuation of the Company's operations, the Company is solely dependent upon its ability to generate such financing.
+Management is actively targeting sources of additional financing through alliances with financial entities or other business and financial transactions which would assure continuation of the Company's operations and exploration programs.
+In order for the Company to meet its liabilities as they come due and to continue its operations, the Company is solely dependent upon its ability to generate such financing.
 These circumstances comprise a material uncertainty which may cast significant doubt as to the ability of the Company to continue as a going concern.